NervanaSystems/ngraph/doc/sphinx/source/frameworks/fw_overview.rst

 A framework is "supported" with a framework :term:`bridge` that can be written or cloned and used to connect to nGraph device backends while maintaining the framework's programmatic or user interface.
-A `bridge currently exists`_ for the TensorFlow framework.
+There is a bridge for the `TensorFlow framework`_.
 We also have a :doc:`paddle_integ` bridge.
 Intel previously contributed work to an MXNet bridge; however, support for this bridge is no longer active.